 Last year, the company also entered a joint venture with The Kraft Heinz Company—the “Kraft Heinz Not Company”—which will result in a number of co-branded products.
 Currently, a NotCo developed version of dairy-free Kraft Singles in three flavors are headed to grocery stores with a vegan Kraft Mayo in the works, along with other innovations across seven categories planned for 2024.

-To fund its global expansion, NotCo closed a $235 million Series D funding round last July with participation from vegan race car champion Lewis Hamilton, musician Questlove, and Twitter CEO Jack Dorsey.
+To fund its global ventures, NotCo closed a $235 million Series D funding round in 2021 with participation from vegan race car champion Lewis Hamilton, musician Questlove, and Twitter CEO Jack Dorsey.

 Vegan at Shake Shack

-Shake Shack did offer a vegan burger for a short time through its collaboration with Slutty Vegan’s Pinky Cole in 2021, which put the SluttyShack burger on the menu at locations in Harlem and Atlanta for one day.
-Last week, the chain’s owner, prolific restaurateur Danny Meyer, helped Cole raise $25 million in a Series A funding round to expand her Slutty Vegan burger empire.
+Back in 2021, Shake Shack did offer a vegan burger for a short time through its collaboration with Slutty Vegan’s Pinky Cole, which put the SluttyShack burger on the menu at locations in Harlem and Atlanta for one day.
+Last year, the chain’s owner, prolific restaurateur Danny Meyer, helped Cole raise $25 million in a Series A funding round to expand her Slutty Vegan burger empire.

 Shake Shack has tested several vegan burgers outside of the US, too.
-Last year, the fast-food chain added the Vegan Crispy Shallot Burger—which featured mushroom-based vegan patty topped with a smoky vegan cheddar cheese, beer-marinated fried shallots, lettuce, and Dijonaise sauce—to all of its United Kingdom locations for a limited time.
-This test followed another limited time offer of The Vegan Shackburger at its UK locations in 2020.
+In 2021, the fast-food chain added the Vegan Crispy Shallot Burger—which featured mushroom-based vegan patty topped with a smoky vegan cheddar cheese, beer-marinated fried shallots, lettuce, and Dijonaise sauce—to all of its United Kingdom locations for a limited time.
+This test followed another limited-time offer of The Vegan Shackburger at its UK locations in 2020.